meganreich/meganreich.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Megan Reich recently defended her PhD at the University of Ottawa.
 Her research interests include developing and applying techniques to track the long-range movements of animals, clarifying the genetic basis of migration, and exploring how environmental conditions influence migratory and dispersal behaviour.
-Her doctoral research focused on developing isotope-based geographic assignment to trace the natal origins of wild-caught migratory insects.
+Her doctoral research focused on developing isotope-based geographic assignment to understand the migratory patterns and migratory connectivity of insects.
 {style="text-align: justify;"}